Nantero1/ai-first-devops-toolkit/README.md

 - 🔄 **Resilient execution**: Retries with exponential back-off and jitter plus a clear exception hierarchy keep transient cloud faults from breaking your CI.
 - 🚀 **Zero-Friction CLI**: Single script, minimal configuration for pipeline integration and automation
 - 🔐 **Enterprise Security**: Azure RBAC via DefaultAzureCredential with fallback to API Key
-- 📋 **CI-friendly CLI**: Stateless command that reads JSON, writes JSON, and exits with proper codes
+- 📦 **CI-friendly CLI**: Stateless command that reads JSON/YAML, writes JSON/YAML, and exits with proper codes
 - 🎨 **Beautiful Logging**: Rich console output with timestamps and colors
-- 📁 **File-based I/O**: CI/CD friendly with JSON input/output
+- 📁 **File-based I/O**: CI/CD friendly with JSON/YAML input/output
+- 📋 **Template-Driven Workflows**: Handlebars templates with YAML variables for dynamic prompt generation
+- 📄 **YAML Support**: Use YAML for schemas, input files, and output files - more readable than JSON
 - 🔧 **Simple & Extensible**: Easy to understand and modify for your specific needs
 - 🤖 **Semantic Kernel foundation**: async, service-oriented design ready for skills, memories, orchestration, and future model upgrades
 - 📚 **Documentation**: Comprehensive documentation for all features and usage examples.
 Use your semantic kernel skills to extend the functionality.